Free RPG Forum

 My off-the-wall proposal: Have one of the judge-types award additional time to participants for each meaningful post, extending their deadline accordingly.
 So, if you make a post in someone else's thread you get, say, an extra half hour.
 If you want to encourage behavior, you need to reward it.

-Blue Devil Games - Fiendishly Clever
+- Fiendishly Clever

-Dawning Star - You are Go for Launch!
+- You are Go for Launch!

 Justin D. Jacobson